Singularities of mappings on ICIS and applications to Whitney equisingularity: Multiple points and the icss

 are possibly non-trivial when

 for $2\leq r+1\leq d(f)$.

-The last possibly non-trivial entry after collapsing the sequence is $E_2^{d(f)+1,0}$.
-This comes from the fact that the bottom row of the first page is an exact sequence.
+The only other possible non-trivial entry, after collapsing the sequence, is $E^2_{d(f),0}$.
+This comes from the fact that the bottom row of the first page is an exact sequence except at $E^1_{d(f),0}$.
 This, in turn, comes from applying \cref{SecuenciaH} for $F$ and $Z=\varnothing$, deducing that the non-trivial part of the bottom row has to be exact because $F(\mathcal{X})$ is contractible (one can also apply the proof and statement of \cite[Lemma 3.3]{Houston2010} verbatim for this case).

 Finally, when $r=0$ we have some homology apart from the 0-dimensional, because $D^1(f_t)=X_t$ and it is the stable perturbation of the \textsc{icis} $X$.
 The homology in this case appears when $i=0+\dim(X)+1$ and it is equal to $\mu(X)$.
-Using the exact sequence of the homology of the pair the result follows.
+Using the exact sequence of the homology of the pair, the result follows.

 \end{proof}